Phala-Network/gramine/Documentation/devel/onboarding.rst

 The above list with pre-requisite knowledge may be overwhelming at first.
-Indeed, Gramine developers are expected to have solid systems programming background and deep UNIX systems knowledge.
-We highly encourage to read several books on Linux kernel development and OS concepts, as well as get comfortable with git and GDB tools.
+Indeed, Gramine developers are expected to have solid systems programming background and good Linux/Unix systems knowledge.
+We highly encourage to read several books on Linux kernel development and OS concepts, as well as to get comfortable with git and GDB.

 Debugging with GDB
 ------------------